 A vicious stinging machine?
 Or just trying to survive like everything else in the tank?

 The first and most obvious reason to hate aiptasia is that it will sting anything that it touches–including your prized corals (if one of them were to wander into the wrong neighborhood).
 But is that really a behavior punishable by death by chemical burn (remember the calcium hydroxide solution)?
 What about LPS corals and other anemone species–they all have stinging cells–and they are prized additions to any tank–so stinging, on its own, certainly isn’t worth the pest status.

 They will overgrow your tank.

 Another reason to despise the lowly aiptasia is that, left unchecked, it will overgrow your tank.
 If I was an SPS purist–I could see some merit to this argument–but in my case, my aquarium currently has Xenia, Green Star Polyps, Zoanthids, Mushrooms, and some Leather Corals.
 Ah-hem, hypocrite, party of one…

-All of those corals, could be considered to be weeds–and given sufficient nutrient load in the aquarium water (and an ability to get from one rock to the next) would overgrow a tank, yet the general consensus among hobbyists isn’t that those corals should be shot on sight (minority of extremists excluded for the convenience of my argument).
+All of those corals could be considered weeds, and given sufficient nutrient load in the aquarium water (and an ability to get from one rock to the next) would overgrow a tank.
+Yet, the general consensus among hobbyists isn’t that those corals should be shot on sight (the minority of extremists excluded for the convenience of my argument).

 They are ugly

 If the definition of ugly is that they won’t fluoresce under the blue lights–then I suppose yes, they are ugly.
-But there is a little bit a beauty in them.
-Sure the color is the same color as a Kenya tree (only more translucent), but the tentacles are long and thin…almost creepy (in a good way)–and if you’ve ever seen them in action, you’d see that they are eating machines–they are way better at eating coral food than the corals are–which is kind of an impressive achievement.
+But there is a little bit of beauty in them.
+Sure the color is the same as a Kenya tree (only more translucent).
+Still, the tentacles are long and thin…almost creepy (in a good way)–and if you’ve ever seen them in action, you’d see that they are eating machines–they are way better at eating coral food than the corals are–which is kind of an impressive achievement.

 So why is it so easy to declare war on these creatures?